g070817/pytool/README.md

 2. DownloadTest_class.py

-3. Optimised function and use multi processing to speed the download process
+3. Optimised functions and use multi processing to speed up the download process